stockgeist/stockgeist-client-python/README.md

 The full documentation of the REST API can be found at [https://docs.stockgeist.ai](https://docs.stockgeist.ai).

-The documentation describing all functionality of this Python package is hosted at

 ## Installation
 You can install the package directly from this repository: